Skip to main content

 Pricing

 Prices for the Kobra EKP-1S-03 vary widely, and at times, it may be difficult to find.
-If you do find an authentic listing for a factory-new Kobra, you’ll likely pay upwards up $550 USD for it.
+If you do find an authentic listing for a factory-new Kobra, you’ll likely pay upwards of $550 USD for it.
 While not the cheapest on the market, it isn’t the most expensive either.

 Trijicon ACOG TA50